This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 - Beef broth: Homemade or store-bought.
 I prefer not to use a low-sodium broth.
 The brand I use, Pacific Foods, has 500 mg of sodium per cup.

 - Fresh okra: Okra is in season in the summer (July through September), but this is the perfect winter recipe... so I often use frozen okra.
-It works really well in this recipe.
+It works well in this recipe.

 Variations